syncfusion-content/xamarin.android-docs/xamarin-android/SfChart/chartannotation.md

 ### Rectangle annotation

 The [`RectangleAnnotation`](https://help.syncfusion.com/cr/cref_files/xamarin-android/Syncfusion.SfChart.Android~Com.Syncfusion.Charts.RectangleAnnotation.html) is used to draw a rectangle or a square in specific points over the chart area.
-You can customize rounded corners for rectangle using [`CornerRadius`](https://help.syncfusion.com/cr/cref_files/xamarin-android/Syncfusion.SfChart.Android~Com.Syncfusion.Charts.RectangleAnnotation~CornerRadius.html) property.
+You can customize the rounded corners of the rectangle using [`CornerRadius`](https://help.syncfusion.com/cr/cref_files/xamarin-android/Syncfusion.SfChart.Android~Com.Syncfusion.Charts.RectangleAnnotation~CornerRadius.html) property.

 {% highlight c# %}
 [C#]